INRIA/scikit-learn-mooc/_sources/ensemble/ensemble_wrap_up_quiz.md

 +++

-Replace the `DummyClassifier` by a `sklearn.tree.DecisionTreeClassifier` and check the statistical performance to answer the question below.
+Replace the `DummyClassifier` by a `sklearn.tree.DecisionTreeClassifier` and check the generalization performance to answer the question below.

 ```{admonition} Question
 Is a single decision classifier better than a dummy classifier, by an increase